loekd/ServiceFabric.Mocks/README.md

 ## Release notes

+- 1.6.1
+	- merged PR by Scythen that sets the Name of a ReliableCollection when it's created.

 - 1.6.0
 	- upgraded to new SDK (2.4.164)
 	- added MockActorEventSubscriptionHelper to assist with testing Actor Events, as suggested by ThiemeNL.